 The AP Spanish Language and Culture course engages students in an exploration of culture in both contemporary and historical contexts.
 The course develops students' awareness and appreciation of cultural products (e.g., tools, books, music, laws, conventions, institutions); practices (patterns of social interactions within a culture); and perspectives (values, attitudes, and assumptions).

-AP Chinese Language and Culture (Prerequisite: IB Chinese B or MYP Phase 3B) - 1.0 ML credit (Min.
-8 students to run the course)
+AP Chinese Language and Culture - 1.0 ML credit